bhall2001/serverless-nextjs-github-ci-cd/README.md

         run: aws s3 sync .serverless s3://bhall2001-serverless-state-bucket/your-site-name/prod/.serverless --delete
 ```

-## Deploy to Production
+## Deploy to production

 First, we need to commit these changes and push to the master branch.
 This will trigger the staging deploy.
 Wait for this deployment to complete.

-Using Github web ui, locate the "Release" panel in the right sidebar while in "Code" of your repository.
-Click "Create a new release"
+Using GitHub web ui, locate the "Release" panel in the right sidebar in the "Code" tab of your repository.
+Click "Create a new release" in the sidebar.

-Release version numbers must follow the pattern of "vX.Y.Z" (wihtout quotes and v is required).
+Release version numbers must follow the pattern of "vX.Y.Z" (without quotes, v is required).
 Tag Version as v1.0.0.
 Add a title and/or a description to the release.

 _The next step will deploy your project to your "production" environment.
 DO NOT DO THE NEXT STEP UNTIL YOU ARE READY TO DEPLOY TO PRODUCTION._